SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/from-jsom-to-client-side.md

+---
+title: Upgrading your code from SharePoint JavaScript Object Model (JSOM) to Client-side code and PnPjs
+description: Upgrading your code from SharePoint JavaScript Object Model (JSOM) to Client-side code and PnPjs. ms.date: 08/28/2023 ms.prod: sharepoint ms.localizationpriority: high
+---

 # Upgrading your code from SharePoint JavaScript Object Model (JSOM) to Client-side code and PnPjs

 While developing solutions with the SharePoint Add-in model you used to rely on the SharePoint JavaScript Object Model (JSOM) to consume SharePoint Online from client-side code.
 For example, you used to get a reference to the client context with the following syntax.

+> [!IMPORTANT]
+> This article refers to so called PnP components, samples and/or tooling which are open-source assets backed by an active community providing support for them.
+There is no SLA for open-source tool support from official Microsoft support channels.
+These components or samples are however using Microsoft supported out of the box APIs and features which are supported by Microsoft.

 ```JavaScript
 var context = SP.ClientContext.get_current();